pau1sand3rs/pau1sand3rs/README.md

-I use this GitHub repository primarily to organize my TidalCycles code here.
+I use this GitHub repository primarily to organize my TidalCycles code.
 For over a year, I coded dozens of experiments (not sure if "songs" or even "music" applies to this), and the scale of text files littering my hard drive has dictated a new approach.

 If you aren't familiar with TidalCycles, here is some info: https://tidalcycles.org/Welcome